 Best Plans vs Cheap Plans

-When searching for cheaper plans, first ask yourself if you want a cheaper plan while still being able to keep a reasonable amount of data, or is price the most important factor in finding the best plan.
+When searching for cheaper plans, first ask yourself if you want a more affordable plan while still being able to keep a reasonable amount of data.
+Or is the price the most important factor in finding the best plan?

 If you are someone who doesn’t use their phone much, or if you’re looking for a plan for someone else who doesn’t necessarily need a lot of data, like your elderly parent, this type of plan is best for you.